-- Close your browser completely. - Restart your browser and enter the IP address of the SightSensor, using https (for example, https://192.168.0.99). - You will see a lock icon indicating a secure connection.
+- Enter the IP address of the SightSensor, using https (for example, https://192.168.0.99). - You will see a lock icon indicating a secure connection.

 ADDING YOUR SIGHTSENSOR TO A VIDEO MANAGEMENT SYSTEM

 First, set the VMS type in the Device Page: